ATS Short Course#

 Participants#

 To follow along with the demonstrations, participants will perform simulations and visualize results within Jupyter notebooks running under JupyterLab within a Docker container.
-The container contains:
+There is a separate container for day 1 on the ATS day 2 for Watershed Workflow.
+The ATS container contains:

 • A Linux-based operating system, including common command line tools.

-• A build of Amanzi-ATS, with corresponding commonly-used environment variables, e.g. $ATS_SRC_DIR defined.
+• A build of Amanzi-ATS, with commonly-used environment variables, e.g. $ATS_SRC_DIR defined.

-• All needed Third-Party Libraries and utilities (h5dump, ncdump, meshconvert, etc)
+• All needed Third-Party Libraries and utilities (e.g., h5dump, ncdump, meshconvert, etc.)

 • A python3 build with all needed libraries for common ATS-based tasks.